New Guidance Helps Child Welfare Systems Under the ADA and Section 504 of the Rehabilitation Act.

 "It's particularly fitting that we are beginning this initiative with guidance on the rights of parents and prospective parents with disabilities given our recent investigation with the Department of Justice in this area and as we commemorate the 25th Anniversary of the ADA.
 This guidance will help ensure that parents and prospective parents are not discriminatory deprived of custody of their children, or denied the opportunity to adopt or serve as foster parents, because of stereotypes and unfounded assumptions about persons with disabilities, which we have seen in our complaints."

 "Providing this technical assistance to state and local agencies and courts will help ensure that families with a member with a disability get equal access to vital child welfare services," said Acting Assistant Secretary Mark Greenberg of HHS' Administration for Children and Families (ACF).

 The Children's Bureau in the Department of Health and Human Services, ACF administers funding for child welfare agencies and courts.
 ACF also provides guidance and technical assistance to child welfare agencies regarding child welfare law.
 OCR and the Civil Rights Division of the Department of Justice are responsible for protecting the rights of individuals with disabilities by enforcing Title II of the ADA and Section 504 of the Rehabilitation Act.
 These laws prohibit discrimination on the basis of disability, and require providers of government programs, services and activities to make reasonable modifications to their policies and practices when necessary to avoid discrimination on the basis of disability, unless such modifications would fundamentally alter the nature of the program or the services.

-*News Release by Departments of Justice and Health and Human Services: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Departments of Justice and Health and Human Services).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.